Estate of late NFL QB Haskins reaches partial settlement in lawsuit over death on Florida highway

-FORT LAUDERDALE, Fla. — (AP) — The estate of late NFL quarterback Dwayne Haskins has reached a “partial settlement” in its lawsuit against the driver, the owner and the broker of the dump truck that struck and killed Haskins, the family's lawyer said Friday.
+FORT LAUDERDALE, Fla. — FORT LAUDERDALE, Fla.
+(AP) — The estate of late NFL quarterback Dwayne Haskins has reached a “partial settlement” in its lawsuit against the driver, the owner and the broker of the dump truck that struck and killed Haskins, the family’s lawyer said Friday.

 Haskins, 24, was killed April 9, 2022, while he was walking on a South Florida highway.
 His family alleges in the lawsuit that the driver of the truck was speeding, driving carelessly and had a cargo load exceeding the legal weight limit.